Course ObjectiveThe aims of the course are that the student

 answers to violence or is itself part of the problem.

-experience in relation to a specific theological/religious issue.
+relation to a specific theological/religious issue.

 Various papers on Canvas, 100 pp.